awsdocs/aws-lambda-developer-guide/doc_source/java-tracing.md

       ...
 ```

-## Storing runtime dependencies in a layer<a name="java-tracing-layers"></a>
+## Storing runtime dependencies in a layer \(X\-Ray SDK\)<a name="java-tracing-layers"></a>

-If you use the X\-Ray SDK to instrument AWS SDK clients your function code, your deployment package can become quite large\.
-To avoid uploading runtime dependencies every time you update your functions code, package them in a [Lambda layer](configuration-layers.md)\.
+If you use the X\-Ray SDK to instrument AWS SDK clients in your function code, your deployment package can become quite large\.
+To avoid uploading runtime dependencies every time that you update your function code, package them in a Lambda layer\.

-The following example shows an `AWS::Serverless::LayerVersion` resource that stores the SDK for Java and X\-Ray SDK for Java\.
+The following example shows an `AWS::Serverless::LayerVersion` resource that stores the AWS SDK for Java and X\-Ray SDK for Java\.

 **Example [template\.yml](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/blank-java/template.yml) – Dependencies layer**